 Identifying the difference between anti-competitive physical withholding and co-optimising the joint operation of the two facilities will be difficult for the ERA.
-Consistent with other markets, the ERA will initially not apply any specific market power mitigation restrictions on co-located and hybrid resources as they enter the market.
-The ERA will monitor these resources for behaviour that is inconsistent with behaviour from a Market Participant-without market power under WEM Rule 2.16C.5.
+The ERA will monitor these resources for behaviour that is inconsistent with behaviour from a Market Participant under WEM Rule 2.16C.5.

-The ERA expects to develop specific market power mitigation measures if required as colocated and hybrid ESRs resources become more common.
+The ERA expects to develop specific measures if required as co- located and hybrid ESRs resources become more common.

-6.85.8 Other facilities
+5.8 Other facilities